-The MSP is known for its enforcement of highway and interstate traffic laws, though the agency plays a much wider, often overlooked role in the state.
+The Massachusetts State Police is best known for its enforcement of highway and interstate traffic laws, but the agency plays a much wider, often overlooked role in the state.
 The MSP provides a vital link between the state and federal authorities through joint collaborations with the Department of Homeland Security on cases related to terrorism and civil rights.
 It also includes local public safety departments among its partnerships and works throughout the state on a local level.

 Jobs and Training with Massachusetts County Sheriff’s Departments

-Suffolk County: The Suffolk County Sheriff’s Department operates three facilities based out of Boston: the South Bay House of Correction, Nashua Street Jail, and a civil processes office.
-It runs an additional 9,500 square foot training facilities located in Chelsea, responsible for training every member of the sheriff’s staff.
+The Suffolk County Sheriff’s Department operates three facilities based out of Boston: The South Bay House of Correction, Nashua Street Jail, and a civil processes office.
+It runs an additional 9,500-square-foot training facility in Chelsea that is responsible for training every member of the sheriff’s staff.
 This sheriff’s department is primarily focused on issues related to its detention facilities.
-Job applicants must pass a written exam, an adult education test, and an oral interview as part of the employment process.
+Job applicants must pass a written exam, an adult education test, and an oral interview as part of the hiring process.

-Worcester County: The Worcester County Sheriff’s Department is responsible for law enforcement activities in surrounding towns, and principally for the operation of its correctional facility and issues relating to inmate rehabilitation and community outreach.
-The West Boylston facility currently employs over 600 staff while housing over 1,000 inmates.
-Job applicants must have either an associate’s degree, 60 credits towards a bachelor’s degree, or two years of military service.
+The Worcester County Sheriff’s Office is responsible for law enforcement activities and for the operation of its correctional facility and issues related to inmate rehabilitation and community outreach.
+Job applicants must have either an associate degree, 60 credits towards a bachelor’s degree, or two years of military service.<!- mfunc search_btn -> <!- /mfunc search_btn ->

-Hampden County: This sheriff’s department administers the Hampden County Correctional Facility which houses 1,800 inmates and includes an innovative prison industry program that manufactures uniforms, school products, and furniture, among other products.
-Correctional officer job requirements include passing a written examination and attendance in a basic training academy.
+This Hampden County Sheriff’s Department administers the Hampden County Correctional Facility, which houses 1,800 inmates and includes an innovative prison industry program that manufactures uniforms, school products, and furniture, among other products.
+Candidates must pass a written examination, extensive background check, screening and interviews before being allowed to attend the training academy.

 Jobs and Training with Municipal Police Departments in Massachusetts